 The United States Preventive Services Task Force (USPSTF) recommends screening for hepatitis B virus (HBV) infection in adolescents and adults at increased risk for infection.
 This applies to all asymptomatic, nonpregnant adolescents and adults at increased risk for HBV infection, including those who were vaccinated before being screened for HBV infection.
-The USPSTF defines some increased-risk groups as "Persons born in the US with parents from regions with higher prevalence are also at increased risk of HBV infection during birth or early childhood, particularly if they do not receive appropriate passive and active immunoprophylaxis (and antiviral therapy for pregnant individuals with a high viral load)" and also "persons who have injected drugs in the past or currently; men who have sex with men; persons with HIV; and sex partners, needle sharing contacts, and household contacts of persons known to be HBsAg positive" (Krist et al., 2020).
+The USPSTF defines some increased-risk groups as "Persons born in the US with parents from regions with higher prevalence are also at increased risk of HBV infection during birth or early childhood, particularly if they do not receive appropriate passive and active immunoprophylaxis (and antiviral therapy for pregnant women with a high viral load)" and also "persons who have injected drugs in the past or currently; men who have sex with men; persons with HIV; and sex partners, needle sharing contacts, and household contacts of persons known to be HBsAg positive" (US Preventive Services Task Force, 2020).

 USPSTF recommends the following in relation to screening tests for HBV: "Screening for hepatitis B should be performed with HBsAg tests approved by the US Food and Drug Administration, followed by a confirmatory test for initially reactive results.
 A positive HBsAg result indicates chronic or acute infection.
-Serologic panels performed concurrently with or after HBsAg screening allow for diagnosis and to determine further management" (Krist et al., 2020).
+Serologic panels performed concurrently with or after HBsAg screening allow for diagnosis and to determine further management.
+(See the Additional Tools and Resources section for serologic test interpretation [Figure 1])" (US Preventive Services Task Force, 2020).